 The RFC will demonstrate that you are unable to work in the field you have been trained to work in, and that there is no other work you can do because the condition you are experiencing.
 It will explain how long you can sit, stand, how much you can lift, your ability to understand, remember and complete tasks, etc.

-How Long Do You Have to Work to get Social Security?
+How Many Years Do You Have to Work to Get Social Security?

 You also must have worked recently to qualify for SSDI benefits.
 If you worked when you were young and then stopped for 6 years to start and raise a family you won’t qualify for SSDI.

 Credits are calculated based on your total wages or income from self-employment income earned each year.
 The amount of earnings needed for one credit isn’t the same every year.
 In 2023, you earn one work credit for every $1,470 in earnings.
 You need to earn $5,880 to gain the maximum of four credits allowed for each year.

-How Long do You Have to be Out of Work to Apply for Disability?
+How Long Do You have to Be Off Work to Get Disability?

 You will have to provide sufficient evidence that you won’t be able to work for at least 12 months to qualify for SSDI benefits or SSI to avoid denied benefits.
 This is called the durational requirement.
 If the SSA doesn't believe your disability will last at least 12 months, you will be sent a "durational denial" letter.
 If you are only going to be disabled and unable to work for less than 12 months then you won’t qualify for SSDI benefits.

 In addition to the length of time you have been out of work in order to qualify for SSDI, your accrued work credits and age your disability needs to be listed in the SSA’s Blue Book.
 The SSA uses its Blue Book as a guide to assess if a person is medically eligible for disability benefits.